 “It goes back to holding yourself to the highest standard.
 No one here is happy to meet expectations – we want to amaze our clients.
 The way business is done here is very much in alignment with the values I was taught as a boy in school and in church.
 It’s not a sales culture.
 It’s a service culture, and that’s very appealing to me.”

-He and his wife, Annie, enjoy having friends over for grill outs at their Hyde Park home, which they share with their dog, Tonks.
+Charles’ favorite activity is spending time with his wife and daughters.
 When they go out, it’s often back to UC for a show at the College-Conservatory of Music or a football game, depending on the season.
-They’re also serious soccer fans – a trip to the World Cup is at the top of their to-do list.
+They’re also serious soccer fans – a trip to the World Cup is at the top of their bucket list.

 “My mother-in-law is getting ready to retire.
 Being able to walk her through what she can expect and talk her through all the various steps she’ll experience -- it really feels good to be able to help her with it all.
 It’s the same with any client.
 We’re going to treat them like family, and we’re going to act in their best interests.”